Dog Breeds With The Strongest Bite Force

 Data on Dog Bites and Breed Statistics

 Recent data on dog bites reveals some interesting trends.
 While certain breeds are often associated with higher bite forces, statistics show that the majority of dog bites are not caused by these breeds.
-Instead, bites are more commonly attributed to factors such as lack of training, inadequate socialization, and irresponsible ownership.
+Also, instead, bites are more commonly attributed to factors such as lack of training, inadequate socialization, and irresponsible ownership.
 It's essential to interpret breed-specific statistics with caution, as they can be influenced by reporting biases and variations in breed popularity.

 Studies have also shown that the severity of a dog bite is not solely determined by bite force.
 Factors such as the location of the bite, the victim's age and size, and the dog's overall health can all influence the extent of the injury.
 This underscores the importance of comprehensive bite prevention strategies that address both dog and human behavior.